colleentie/colleentie/README.md

 I'm a marketing motion designer specializing now in data analysis and data vizualizations.

-- 👩‍💻 I'm currently attending allWomen Data Analytics Bootcamp
+- 👩‍💻 I've just graduated the allWomen Data Analytics Bootcamp
-- 🪴 I'm learning python, R, SQL, powerBI and tableau
+- 🪴 I'm learning python, SQL, powerBI and tableau
 - 💌 You can reach me at coltighe@gmail.com
 - 🐈 :black_cat: Both my cats look exactly like these emojis